In this section

 Muskox tags are available to residents through an annual draw.
 Applications for draw are available after April 1st from local Environment and Natural Resources offices, and must be postmarked before May 15th to be eligible.
 The draw is held each year before June 1st.

-Tags are not awards to anyone who received a muskox tag in any of the previous four seasons.
+Tags are not awarded to anyone who received a muskox tag in any of the previous four seasons.